TharPauk/PhotosBox/README.md

 - Import photos from users' photo library and store  in the app
 - Delete photos from the app
 - Upload photos to the cloud
-- Download photos from the cloud server
+- Save photos from the cloud server
 - Delete photos from the cloud server
 - Set passcode
 - Remove passcode